muter-mutation-testing/muter/README.md

 ## Best Practices
 - Commit your `muter.conf.json`
+- Disable or relax linting rules that would cause a build error as a consequence of a code change not matching your project 's style.
+Muter operates on your source code then rebuilds it, and the change it introduces could trigger your linter if it's part of your build process.
 - Running Muter can be a lengthy process, so be sure to allocate enough time for the test to finish.
 - Because Muter can take a while to run, it is recommend to exclude UI or journey tests from your test suite.
 We recommend creating a separate schemes or targets for mutation testing.
 However, you should feel free to run these kinds of tests if you're okay with the longer feedback cycle.
 - Don’t be dogmatic about your mutation score - in practice, 100/100 is often times not possible.